-- Edit permissions directly in the list view. - View or edit a profile by clicking its name. - Delete a custom profile by clicking Del next to its name. - Note: You can't delete a profile that's assigned to a user, even if the user is inactive.
+- Edit permissions directly in the list view. - View or edit a profile by clicking its name. - Delete a custom profile by clicking Del next to its name.

 Viewing the Basic Profile List

 - Create a profile. - View or edit a profile by clicking its name. - Delete a custom profile by clicking Del next to its name.